fdb/slarg-website/outreach/freedom-is-a-responsibility.md

 ---
 A project week initiated and curated by Sint Lucas Antwerp and Stadscanvas (Fameus)

-W﻿orkshop Perso-Arabic calligraphy by Tamim
+W﻿orkshop different Perso-Arabic calligraphy styles by Tamim

 More information: Ruth Razan Loos